 First the story!
 Then a discussion on the Ramayanic geography.

-It may be noted here that it is a mistake to translate vanara as monkeys or apes.
+A note may be made here that it is a mistake to translate vanara as monkeys or apes.
 Vanara here simply means nara-s (नर) or ‘beings’ who live in ‘vana-s’ (वन) or forests.
-Vanaras were probably trained commandoes, all of whom, as is mentioned in Balakanda, take birth at the same time, in what seems to be a laboratory, during a yagya.
+All the Vanaras who later participated in the war against Ravana were probably trained commandoes, all of whom, as is mentioned in Balakanda, take birth at the same time, in what seems to be a laboratory, during a yagya.
 The genetic make-up of the vanaras is also described in the Ramayana.
 It states that the vanaras were produced from the genetic material taken from many ‘celestial species’.

 More specifically, the Balakanda, Section 17, Verses 3-6, states that Bramha himself addressed the ‘celestials’ and said that monkey-shaped progeny equaling Vishnu’s valour be procreated from the bodies of celestial species including prominent apsaras and gandharvas, the girls of yakshas and pannagas, and also from the bodies of kinnaraas, (kinnaras are celestial musicians), ‘she-vidyaadharaas’ (विद्याधर) meaning ‘fairies’, and from ‘she-rikshas’ (ऋक्ष) meaning ‘bear’ and ‘she-monkeys’.
 No where does the Ramayana say that the ‘vanaras’ were ‘monkeys’ – nor does it say that any genetic material was taken from the ‘human’ species.